 I used an immersion blender – one of my all-time FAVORITE kitchen tools – to puree this soup and get it to a velvety smooth consistency right in the pot.

 An immersion blender is like a magic wand you can stick directly in the soup pot to puree it.
 It’s faster and simpler than using a standing blender and it does a great job at making it silky smooth.
 Plus, it’s WAY easier to clean than a normal blender!

 You can even use an immersion blender to make single serve smoothies by pureeing all the ingredients directly in your jar or cup or whatever you plan on drinking the smoothie out of.

 If you don’t have an immersion blender, you can absolutely use a standing blender to puree this potato leek soup in batches.
 Be careful, since it’s hot!

-Or, for a more rustic, chunky Irish potato leek soup, you can just use a potato masher to break up the potatoes at the end after they’ve cooked.
+Sure!
+For a more rustic, chunky potato leek soup, you can just use a potato masher to break up the potatoes at the end after they’ve cooked.